Skip to content

 Step 4: Develop an Action Plan

 Based on the analysis results, an action plan should be created.
 The action plan should prioritise the areas that need to be addressed and identify the steps that need to be taken to improve the HR department.
-It should also include timelines and responsible parties for each step; accountability is key to the progress of a review!
+It should also include timelines and responsible parties for each step.
+Accountability is key to the progress of a review!

 Step 5: Implement the Action Plan

-HR Audit Checklist Template
+What Should an HR Audit Checklist Template Include?

+Using a checklist will help you to stay organised and efficient throughout the auditing process.
+This list contains detailed questions that apply to the different areas of HR and is typically a couple of pages long.
 You can make it easier to complete by dividing the audit into smaller assessments and questions.
 It’s up to you whether you want to use a “yes” or “no” format to answer the questions or allow a more detailed answer.

 Our HR audit checklist template provides a solid starting point for your review.
 It specifically focuses on onboarding, recruitment, and HR management – three areas that directly impact employee relations and HR professionals daily!